 • FOAP, a mobile photo agency with a straightforward business model: You and agency get $5 each on each $10 sale.

 • Scoopshot, a photojournalist agency that lets you sell photos and video to local news outlets from your smartphone.

 Last April I was drawn into iPhone and iPad art at ArtHaus Gallery in San Francisco, which featured a stunning exhibit of Mobile Photography Awards from photographers, including my friend Shane Robinson.
 And last week’s Macworld Expo featured an iPhone Film Festival and an art gallery filled with images created on the iPad or iPhone.

 If you know of other mobile photography exhibits or awards, please share in the comments.
-With more than a billion smartphones in the world — a number expected to double in just a few years — it’s a trend worth keeping an eye on.JD Lasica is founder of Socialmedia.biz.
-We work with large and mid-size businesses and organizations on social media strategies and optimizing your online presence.
-Contact JD by email, follow him on Twitter and Google Plus or leave a comment below.
+With more than a billion smartphones in the world — a number expected to double in just a few years — it’s a trend worth keeping an eye on.JD Lasica, founder of Socialmedia.biz, is now co-founder of the cruise discovery engine Cruiseable.
+See his About page, contact JD or follow him on Twitter or Google Plus.